What Do Prepress Technician Do?

 - Perform close alignment or registration of double and single flats to sensitized plates prior to exposure to produce composite images.

-Prepress Technicians state the following job skills are important in their day-to-day work.
+When polled, Prepress Technicians say the following skills are most frequently used in their jobs:

 Time Management: Managing one’s own time and the time of others.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.